Richard Askew, BA (Hons.), PGDip., MBACP | Individuals & Couples

 What happens next?

-We agree to meet at a regular time each week .
-I offer open-ended therapy for the simple reason: only you will know when you’ve had enough sessions.
-I advise a commitment to a minimum of six sessions once we’ve decided to work together and we'll regularly review your progress to ensure you're getting what you need.
+We agree to meet at a regular time each week.
+We'll regularly review your progress to ensure you're getting what you need.

 What are the possible appointment times?